vital-ultrasound/preprint2023/README.md

 ## Clone repo
-After generating your SSH keys as suggested [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), you can then clone the repository in the suggested path by typing (or copying) the following lines in a terminal:
+After generating your SSH keys as suggested [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+You can then clone the repository in the suggested path by typing (or copying) the following lines in a terminal:
 ```
 mkdir -p $HOME/repositories/vital-ultrasound  && cd $HOME/repositories/vital-ultrasound
 git clone git@github.com:vital-ultrasound/preprint2023.git